 “Senses,” her first EP, was released in 2018, followed by five singles throughout the following year, “Dandelions,” “Intertwine,” “Penny Pincher,” “Adam & Eve,” and “Blue.”
 Her original work earned her a spot as a Top 3 Finalist for WYCE Radio’s “Best Contemporary Folk Album of the Year” in 2020.

 Rachel Curtis is currently celebrating the release of her new single, “I Don’t Like It” released in April of 2021, following her impressive daydreamy single “Strobe Lights” released this past February.
 Both songs gained recognition from blogs & playlists, including a full interview with NPR.
 READ ABOUT FEATURES HERE.
 These were just two of several promising releases planned for 2021.

 Performing with her live band (Jason Marr on electric guitar, Tyler Tesla on bass, Danny Lindstrom on drums), Rachel is a multi-instrumentalist herself, playing the guitar, mandolin, and singing.
 She aims to use music as a medium to inspire others, reaching them emotionally through contemplative, yet her relatable poetic lyrics, and catchy melodies.

-Her musical inspirations include art-pop singer songwriter Maggie Rogers, British-American singer-songwriter Bishop Briggs, Australian indie folk musician Vance Joy, country pop singer-songwriter Kacey Musgraves, and English indie rock band Florence & the Machine.
+Her musical inspirations include art-pop singer songwriter Maggie Rogers, British-American singer-songwriter Bishop Briggs, Australian indie folk musician Vance Joy, country pop singer-songwriter Kacey Musgraves, English indie rock band Florence & the Machine and Stevie Nicks.